AustrianTradingMachine/aws-cdk-python-dockerfile/README.md

 #### Isolated Volume

-Enter the command "Dev Containers: Reopen in Container in Volume" in the VSCode Command Palette.
+Enter the command "Dev Containers: Clone Repository in Container Volume" in the VSCode Command Palette.

 Select the GitHub Repository and the branch you want to load into the Container.